ryanhamilton/questdb.io/src/pages/glossary/materialized-view.md

 not be favorable.
 Lastly, materialized views are read-only, so it is not recommended when the results may need some modifications.

-## Database that supports materialized views
+## Databases that support materialized views

 - [Oracle](https://docs.oracle.com/en/database/oracle/oracle-database/21/sqlrf/CREATE-MATERIALIZED-VIEW.html)
 - [PostgreSQL](https://www.postgresql.org/docs/current/rules-materializedviews.html)